algogz/questions/q/dop/aws-devop-pro-part3.md

 - A. captured in the same region as to which the API call is made and processed and delivered to the region associated with your Amazon S3 bucket
 - B. captured and processed in the same region as to which the API call is made and delivered tothe region associated with your Amazon S3 bucket
 - C. captured,processed,and delivered to the region associated with your Amazon S3 bucket
-- D. captured in the region where the endpoint is loc at ed,processed in the region where the CloudTrail trail is configured, and delivered to the region associated with your Amazon S3 bucket
+- D. captured in the region where the endpoint is located,processed in the region where the CloudTrail trail is configured, and delivered to the region associated with your Amazon S3 bucket